Embeddability of joinpowers, and minimal rank of partial matrices: Generators in homology of the complex

 $\bullet$ the parts of vertices alternate in the sequence;

 $\bullet$ within each separate part, the vertices are not repeated;

 $\bullet$ there are no two consecutive vertices $m$ and $m'$.

-Assume that such a cycle has no chords.
+By Statement \ref{chl} we may assume that given 1-cycle is a simple cycle for which there are no chords.
 Then any two non-consecutive vertices are not adjacent, i.e., they either are in the same part or are $m$ and $m'$.
 Any vertex has $\frac{l}{2}-2$ non-consecutive vertices from the other part.
 Then $\frac{l}{2}-2\le1$, so $l\in\{4,6\}$.